 Some historians say Alexander died of malaria or other natural causes; others believe he was poisoned.
 Either way, he never named a successor.
 His death and the bloody infighting for control that happened afterwards unraveled the empire he’d fought so hard to create.

 The disintegration of his Empire into the divided nations that exist today is supposed to have been foretold in a dream by King Nebuchadnezzar as recorded in the Old Testament’s Book of Daniel.

-In the final analysis, Alexander’s claim to be a demi-God may have been a form of well constructed Ancient propaganda that appealed to the peoples of the past who were familiar with the Ancient History of the Elohim Gods that once ruled the Earth and brought Divine Kingship to mankind.
+In the final analysis, Alexander’s claim to be a demi-God may have been a form of well constructed Ancient propaganda that appealed to the Ancients who were familiar with the Ancient History of the Elohim Ancient Alien Gods that once ruled the Earth and brought Divine Kingship to mankind.

-Whether or not Alexander truly was the Son of Zeus no longer matters, but the importance he gave to perpetuating that perception and portraying himself in that image lends weight to the correctness of Sitchin’s account of the role of the Anunnaki in the affairs of mankind in the olden days.
+Whether or not Alexander truly was the Son of Zeus no longer matters, but the importance he gave to perpetuating that perception and portraying himself in that image raises may emphasize the role of the Anunnaki in the affairs of mankind in the olden days.

 If you would like to explore and discuss more interesting Alternative History on the Anunnaki, you can check out our Article Archive and Join the Ancient Aliens Worldwide Facebook Group on The links below:

 The Google Powered Search Box on the Home Page with custom links to official Egyptology and Sumerian Archaeological Texts and Records will also help you along your quest.

 In Anunnaki Gods of Ancient Greece, the connection between the Sumerian and Greek Pantheons is explored.